dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 #### <span style="color:#3e6a6e;">ipos()</span>

-Finds the first position (in characters) of the search value in the string - case is ignored when doing performing a match
+Finds the first position (in characters) of the search value in the string

+##### Details

+Case is ignored when performing a match

 ###### Parameters